lorenzodeveloper/CyberDindarolo/README.md

 - **404**: 404 not found
 - **409**: *Conflict*            -> concurrent operations running

-*It can be tested only in a local environment as I haven't allowed CORS requests.*
+*It can be tested only in a local environment of swagger as I haven't allowed CORS requests.*

 ## Author
 - Lorenzo Fiorani